limijd/myvim2/README.md

 git submodule add http://... dot.vim/bundle/<submodule>

-* How to checkout a new sandbox?
+* How to checkout a new sandbox and then sync all the submodule?

 git clone http://....

 git submodule init

-git submodule foreach git update git submodule foreach git pull origin master
+git submodule foreach git submodule update git submodule foreach git pull origin master